Consensys/doc.tessera/docs/HowTo/Use/Monitoring.md

 1. Set up a central Splunk instance if one does not already exist.
 Typically this will be on a separate host to the hosts running the Tessera nodes.
 This is known as the *Receiver*.
 1. Configure the Tessera hosts to forward their node's logs to the *Receiver* by:
     1. Configuring the format and output location of the node's logs.
-This is achieved by configuring logback (the logging framework used by Tessera) at node start-up.
+This is achieved by configuring Logback (the logging framework used by Tessera) at node start-up.

-        The following example XML configures logback to save Tessera's logs to a file.
-See the [Logback documentation](https://logback.qos.ch/manual/configuration.html#syntax) for more information on configuring logback:
+        The following example XML configures Logback to save Tessera's logs to a file.
+See the [Logback documentation](https://logback.qos.ch/manual/configuration.html#syntax) for more information on configuring Logback:

         ``` xml
         <?xml version="1.0" encoding="UTF-8"?>